kugblenuS0050/CSC-114-AI/README.md

-# CSC-114
-Artificial Intelligence I
+Just a bunch of stuff I did for my CSC-114 Artificial Intelligence Class :)